 They’re given the designation ‘Gem Mint’; as that’s the grade they’ve received from the company.
-Of course, the grading scale goes from 1-10, so a 10 grade is the best copy you’ll be able to find, with near-perfect centering and no visible flaws.
+Of course, the grading scale goes from 1-10, so a 10 grade is the best copy you’ll be able to find.
+It will feature near-perfect centering and no visible flaws.

 You’ll be unable to buy cards directly from PSA.
 Instead, you’ll need to wait for an owner to list a card, often using sites like eBay.

 I use eBay to purchase the majority of graded cards and sets that make up my personal collection.
-My advice would be, stick to trusted sellers, and use the registry to check how many graded copies of a card there are on the market.
+My advice would be, stick to trusted sellers.
+Use the registry to check how many graded copies of a card there are on the market.

 Another tip would be to check recent sales, to get a better idea of a fair price to pay.

 Alternatively, it’s worth checking out sites like Dave and Adam’s Card World, or something a bit more specific to your favoured sport or TCG.
-It also makes sense to stick to buyers in your region if possible, to avoid spending extra on everything from shipping to customs.
+It also makes sense to stick to buyers in your region if possible.
+This way you’ll avoid spending extra on everything from shipping to customs.

-The fact is, PSA graded Pokémon cards are going to be worth far more than the norm when looking at the most popular options.
+The fact is, PSA graded Pokémon cards are going to be worth far more than the norm.
+It makes sense given supply and demand.

 For example, we’re currently in the process of picking up cheaper PSA 10 Charizard cards, with a view to sell them in bulk if and when prices begin to rise again in the future.
 It’s a bit of a risk, but we think that it’ll pay off in due course.

-However, it’ll be tougher to sell collections of graded cards if they’re based on lesser known Pokémon, with buyers often preferring the likes of Pikachu or Mew.
+However, it’ll be tougher to sell collections of graded cards if they’re based on lesser known Pokémon.
+Buyers often prefer the likes of Pikachu or Mew.
 If you’re buying PSA 10 Pokémon cards to sell at a later date, it’s best to stick with heavy hitters.